-Table 1: Classification of Earthworm based on their ecological behaviour and soil horizon
+Table 1: Classification of Earthworms based on their ecological behaviour and soil horizon

 Microbial Diversity associated with the Earthworm Gut: A microorganism associated with the gut of the earthworm acts as a “Biocatalyst” of the vermicomposting process.
 Bacteria, fungi, and actinomycetes inhabit the gut of worms and secrete enzymes such as lignocellulosic components.
 Their population enhances several while passing from the earthworm's gut, which results in "vermicast" enriched with beneficial groups such as Proteobacteria, Actinobacteria, Firmicutes, and Bacteroidetes (Naik et al., 2008).

-Earthworms and microorganisms shows mutualistic relationship, earthworms ingest microorganisms including Pseudomonas, Rhizobium, Bacillus, Azospirillum and Azotobacter which aid plant growth.
+Earthworms and microorganisms show mutualistic relationship; earthworms ingest microorganisms, including Pseudomonas, Rhizobium, Bacillus, Azospirillum and Azotobacter which aid plant growth.
 The gut of earthworms offers a habitat for these microbes to flourish, enhancing soil quality and breaking down insoluble substances such as phosphatases.
 These bacteria boost plant growth using methods like phosphate deaminases and growth stimulants.
-For example Pseudomonas converts glucose into acids such, as gluconic acid.
+For example, Pseudomonas converts glucose into acids such as gluconic acid.
 Earthworms and soil bacteria form a drilosphere, characterized by high carbon content and increased microbial activity due to earthworm burrowing (Rodriguez et al., 2000).

 This association facilitates nitrogen cycling and enhances nutrient availability to plants.
 The drilosphere functions as a 'microbial hotspot' distinguished by elevated microbial biomass, proficient enzyme activities, and organic matter content (Pathma and Sakthivel, 2012).
 Anaerobic N2-fixing bacteria, including Clostridium butyricum, Clostridium beijerinckii, and Clostridium paraputrificum, are found in the gut of E. foetida.
 Earthworm excrement draws these decaying microorganisms out.
 Numerous microorganisms connected to a worm's stomach exhibit the capacity to chelate metal ions (Canellas et al., 2002).
 The number of bacteria and actinomycetes increases a thousandfold while passing through the gut of a worm (Edward and Fletcher, 1988).
-“Pseudomonas oxalaticus, an oxalate-degrading bacteria, was seen and isolated from the gut of Pheretima species” (Khambata and Bhat et al., 2018).
+“Pseudomonas oxalaticus, an oxalate-degrading bacterium, was seen and isolated from the gut of Pheretima species” (Khambata and Bhat et al., 2018).

 The guts of Lumbricus rubellus and Octolasium lacteum contain an abundance of aerobic and anaerobic bacteria.
 Earthworms increase the number of microorganisms by enhancing aeration through their burrowing activities (Singleton et al., 2003).
 The bacterial community shows the presence of dominant SAR groups, fungi, and metazoans in the gut of Aporrectodea, Allolobophora, and Lumbricus.
 The dominant bacterial community includes proteobacteria, acidobacteria, actinobacteria, and verrucomicrobiota (Sapkota et al., 2020).
 Vermicomposting modifies the microbial diversity in waste material.
 Compost contains an abundant amount of actinobacteria and gammaproteobacteria, and nitrobacteria, azotobacter, rhizobium, phosphate solubilizers, and actinomycetes are present in extended amounts in vermicompost (Tiquia, 2005).
 Numerous natural compounds, including polysaccharides, sugar, cellulose, chitin, starch, and

-polylactic acid, are produced by these microbial populations and casts; when combined, these components hasten the breakdown of organic matter (Aira et al., 2007).
+polylactic acid, which are produced by these microbial populations and casts, when combined, these components hasten the breakdown of organic matter (Aira et al., 2007).

-The gut of earthworms releases enzymes such cellulases, chitinase, proteases, lipases, and ureases.
+The gut of earthworms releases enzymes such as cellulases, chitinase, proteases, lipases, and ureases.
 These enzymes speed up the breakdown of organic materials (Monroy et al., 2009).
 Chloroflexi, proteobacteria, firmicutes, and actinobacterial species effectively degrade the lignocellulases, a recalcitrant organic compound (DeAngelis et al., 2011; Wang et al.,2016).
 Chitin and cellulose are degraded by the bacteria of the Bacteroidetes genera, while cellulose, lignin, and lipids are degraded by the bacteria of the Bacteroidetes genera.
 Proteinaceous amino acids are degraded by the Firmicutes bacteria.
 These bacteria can degrade organic Material due to enzymes like proteases, lipases, and cellulases.
-For effective degradation of lignin, actinomycetes produce the enzyme lignin proxidases.
+For effective degradation of lignin, actinomycetes produce the enzyme lignin peroxidases.
 Fungi like Basidomycetes also perform the oxidative biotransformation as they secrete lignin-degrading enzymes (Verma et al., 2017).